30 March 2021

 American biopharmaceutical company, Sarepta Therapeutics (Cambridge, MA), has announced that the drug casimersen is now available in the US.
 The drug has the potential to treat eight per cent of patients with Duchenne by skipping exon 45 during dystrophin expression.

-Casimersen and the two other gene-patching drugs approved by the FDA for Duchenne were developed through the pioneering research of Professors Sue Fletcher and Steve Wilton at the Perron Institute, and licensed through The University of Western Australia.
+Casimersen (Amondys 45) and the two other gene-patching drugs approved by the FDA for Duchenne were developed through the pioneering research of Professors Sue Fletcher and Steve Wilton at the Perron Institute, and licensed through The University of Western Australia.
 Each drug is designed to treat a specific type of dystrophin gene mutation and this required testing in separate clinical trials.

 Sarepta Therapeutics is focused on the development of precision genetic medicines and gene therapies to treat rare neuromuscular and central nervous system diseases.